ekomlev/github-api-ui-cucumber-tests/readme.md

  gradle test
  ```

-* To run tests from the command line using **custom** `.property` file type and specifying your own path to exec file of web driver:
+* To run tests from the command line using **custom** `.properties` file type and specifying your own path to exec file of web driver:
  ```
  gradle test -Dtst.pr=your_file.properties -Dwdr.pr=./your_path
  ```